 Ques: Why weight training doesn’t work for all sportsmen especially fast bowlers?

-The answer lies in understanding the above and how it all works in our body.
+The key lies in comprehending the aforementioned information and how it all functions within our bodies.

-Other related articles to explain science behind why our current training methods are wrong and are conducive to luring injuries:
+Other related articles to explain science behind why our current training methods are injury prone: